 The lack of capacity of the P + R car parks in Prague, which now hold only about three thousand cars, has troubled drivers for many years, especially the ones based outside of Prague.

-After the expansion of the parking zones in Prague 5, 6 and 8 at the beginning of this autumn, however, the problem further deepened.
+After expanding the parking zones in Prague 5, 6 and 8 at the beginning of this autumn, the problem further deepened.
 In addition, next year parking places in the streets will decrease even more.
 Drawing coloured lines is required in Prague 4 and even Prague 9 is considering it.

 Therefore the town council in cooperation with city halls ordered the development of the analysis where the new car parks could be.
 So far, the authorities have chosen 62 suitable sites, the majority of them located in the outer parts of the city.
 However, it is unclear when they will be established and if the city will establish them at all designated locations.